s-macke/starflight-reverse/README.md

 ```FORTH
 2 3 + .
 ```
+Forth is a stack machine, with a [reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
 The interpretation is as follows

 * push 2 on the stack
 * push 3 on the stack
 * pop the last two stack entries and add them together.
 Push the result back to stack.
 * pop the top value from the stack and print it

 The syntax is simple and the interpreter is simple.
+"2", "3", "+" and "." are just called "words".
+There is no syntactic distinction between data and code.
 Certainly a language that lived up to the limitations of the early home computers.

 ## Disassembly description ##